cypherab01/BIT457-Network-Security/Unit4/README.md

 3. Explain the five phases of operation in IEEE 802.11i with examples.
 (Descriptive)
 4. Differentiate between TKIP and CCMP in terms of encryption and security.
 (Comparison)
 5. How does 802.1X contribute to IEEE 802.11i authentication?
 (Short Answer)

----

-**Next Steps**: I’ve covered **Topic 4: IEEE 802.11i Wireless LAN Security**, completing all topics under **Unit 4: Wireless Network Security**.
-Since you preferred to study Unit 4 before Unit 3, are you ready to move to **Unit 3: Transport Level Security**, or would you like to proceed to another unit (e.g., Unit 5: Electronic Mail Security), revisit any Unit 4 topics, or practice with the potential exam questions for this topic?
-If you have specific preferences (e.g., incorporating questions from "Network Security questions.pdf"), let me know!

-System: \* Today's date and time is 07:58 PM +0545 on Monday, June 02, 2025.